koala-interactive/frenchkiss.js/README.md

 ### PLURAL expression

-It's basically the same than select, except you have to use the "=" symbol for direct checking.
+It's basically the same as select, except you have to use the "=" symbol for direct checking.

 ```js
 set('en', {